AguaClara/UASB/README.md

 ## Semester Goals:
-In Fall 2018, the team will be finalizing design of the UASB system and beginning fabrication of our first model.
-Additionally, the team will be conducting flow control tests using a model sludge blanket system to determine optimal flow patterns and test for critical failure modes within the UASB.
-Once fabrication is complete, the system will be implemented at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.
+In Spring 2019, UASB will be finalizing design of the UASB system and beginning fabrication of our first model.
+UASB Research will be doing benchtop tests to reduce preferential pathways, working on the influent design, and integrating the tipping bucket system worked on during Summer 2018 into the design.
+UASB Design will finish design of the UASB reactor, create a CAD model in OnShape, and begin fabrication Once fabrication is complete, the system will be implemented at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.

 ## Links to Reports and Presentations